particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-- On Gen 2 devices (Photon, P1, Electron, and E Series) the pin drive strength is always 25 mA and cannot be changed.
+- On Gen 2 devices (Photon, P1, Electron, and E-Series) the pin drive strength is always 25 mA and cannot be changed.
 - This API is not available on Gen 2 devices.
 {{note op="end"}}